 When to Use

 Twice a day is ideal during active retraining.
-Morning sets the tone, evening calms the nervous system before bed.
-If you only have time for one, evening is usually higher impact.
-Avoid practicing immediately after meals, when you feel acutely unwell, or when symptoms are flaring badly.
+Morning sets the tone for the day's breathing pattern, evening calms the nervous system before bed and supports better sleep.
+If you only have time for one session, evening is usually higher impact, especially if you are recovering from a stress-amplified illness pattern.

 How ooddle Builds This Into Your Day